Get credit at another post-secondary education institution for programs or courses taken at Sask Polytech. There are two types of transfer credit:

 Use School Finder to identify potential programs that fit your desired field, credential level and delivery method (online, on-campus, blended, co-op, etc.).

-Review the lists of transfer credit agreements by partner institution and/or program name.
+Review the list of transfer credit information by partner institution and/or program name.

-• If there is an agreement in place for your desired program/school, ask your program head for updates and details about the transfer credit agreement.
-Some agreements require a minimum grade point average (GPA) to receive block credit.
+• If there is an opportunity in place for your desired program/school, ask your program head for updates and details about the transfer credit opportunity.
+Some transfer credits options require a minimum grade point average (GPA) to receive block credit.

 All institutions asses transfer credit for individual applicants, even without a transfer agreement with Sask Polytech.